Kemetic yoga: Modern development

 The development of Kemetic yoga was started in the 1970s by claiming association with, translating and interpreting ancient hieroglyphic texts called Medu Neter.
-Images resembling stretching and meditation poses which were found in Egypt were used in the creation of Kemetic yoga's asanas.
-The mantras associated with Kemetic yoga are composed in ancient African languages.
-A researcher from Chicago, Asar Hapi, spread the practice of Kemetic yoga by traveling across the US, while yoga master Yirser Ra Hotep trained and certified instructors, teaching them forms of Kemetic yoga.
+Images resembling stretching and meditation poses which were found in Egypt were used in the creation of Kemetic yoga's poses.

 Wellness tourism

 Kemetic yoga has contributed to Egypt's wellness tourism, with the country's Ministry of Tourism promoting it internationally.
 In 2019, CNN broadcast a short documentary called "Yoga in Egypt", in collaboration with Egypt's Ministry of Tourism.